guardian/price-migration-engine/cohort-setup.md

 * **excluded-subscription-ids.csv**: A file holding line-separated subscription numbers to be **excluded** from the price rise.

-## 3. Run the state machine
+## 3. Run the state machine or lambda

-Navigate to `price-migration-engine-cohort-steps-PROD` from the Step Functions dashboard.
-Click on Start Execution and configure the input JSON.
-Look at previous executions for examples of what the input JSON should look like.
-E.g.: `{"cohortSpec":{"cohortName":"HomeDelivery2022","brazeCampaignName":"SV_PrintPriceRise_2022","importStartDate":"2022-04-28","earliestPriceMigrationStartDate":"2022-06-29"}}`
+Navigate to the `price-migration-lambda-PROD` and enter the cohort spec to kick off the price-rise process.
+To see examples of previous executions and cohort Spec's, navigate to `price-migration-engine-cohort-steps-PROD` from the Step Functions dashboard.
+Example cohort spec: `{"cohortSpec":{"cohortName":"HomeDelivery2022","brazeCampaignName":"SV_PrintPriceRise_2022","importStartDate":"2022-04-28","earliestPriceMigrationStartDate":"2022-06-29"}}`

 A new cohort table will be created.
 The name of the table contains the stage and the Cohort name specified in the CohortSpec table.